satishashank/dummy32/README.md

 The writes to the registers and the addresses, along with the `PC` values, are dumped to the terminal while `simUart` logs out characters from C.

-With the included C file you should see this output:
+The included C file executes loops and recursions to check the stack and the prediction mechanism.
+You should see this output on a successful run:

     Hello World, from dummy!
     Data initial value:0xE110CAFE